Preparing for the Rededication Ceremony

-If you are interested in constructing a bridge, the Resource Room has directions for making a simple bridge out of a large cardboard box.
-American flags, Girl Scout level flags, white gloves, candle logs and music are also available for loan.
+American flags, Girl Scout level flags, white gloves, candle logs are available for loan.
 Please make reservations in advance.
-If you have any questions, contact Diane Seekamp, Program Resources Coordinator at 516.741.2550, ext.
+If you have any questions, contact Katie Smith, Volunteer Resource Specialist at 516.741.2550, ext.
 244 or firstname.lastname@example.org.

 Don’t forget to visit the Girl Scout Shop at our Service Center to purchase bridging certificates, bridging patches, membership stars, end of year gifts for girls and thank-you gifts for adults.

 Girl Scout Promise

 Junior Girl Scout Leader recognizes and presents each Junior Girl Scout advancing into Cadettes with a small gift or token.

 (After the Junior Girl Scouts are presented with their gifts.)

 Cadette Leader says:

 In this, the year of “growing up” new obligations must be met.